GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-googlecloud/README_Bigtable_Change_Streams_to_PubSub.md

 * **bigtableChangeStreamIgnoreColumnFamilies** (Cloud Bigtable change streams column families to ignore): A comma-separated list of column family names changes to which won't be captured.
 Defaults to empty.
 * **bigtableChangeStreamIgnoreColumns** (Cloud Bigtable change streams columns to ignore): A comma-separated list of column names changes to which won't be captured.
 Defaults to empty.
 * **bigtableChangeStreamName** (A unique name of the client pipeline): Allows to resume processing from the point where a previously running pipeline stopped.
+* **bigtableChangeStreamResume** (Resume streaming with the same change stream name): When set to true< a new pipeline will resume processing from the point at which a previously running pipeline with the same bigtableChangeStreamName stopped.
+If pipeline with the given bigtableChangeStreamName never ran in the past, a new pipeline will fail to start.
+When set to false a new pipeline will be started.
+If pipeline with the same bigtableChangeStreamName already ran in the past for the given source, a new pipeline will fail to start.
+Defaults to false.
 * **bigtableReadProjectId** (Source Cloud Bigtable Project ID): Project to read Cloud Bigtable data from.
 The default for this parameter is the project where the Dataflow pipeline is running.
 * **bigtableReadAppProfile** (Bigtable App Profile): Bigtable App Profile to use for reads.
 The default for this parameter is the Bigtable instance's default app profile.
 * **bigtableRpcAttemptTimeoutMs** (The timeout for an RPC attempt in milliseconds): This sets the timeout for an RPC attempt in milliseconds.